Costs illustrated by a comprehensive life care plan can include (but are not limited to):

 A calculation of damages usually begins with published mortality tables.2 These help a jury determine the “life expectancy” of a similarly situated person.

 Published mortality tables are not conclusive, however.
-It is up to the jury to determine the plaintiff’s life expectancy as it existed just before the incident or accident.
+It is up to the jury to determine your life expectancy as it existed just before the incident or accident.

-Factors the jury may take into account include the plaintiff’s health, habits, activities, lifestyle, and occupation.
+Factors the jury may take into account include your

-For instance, if the plaintiff was a minor, the jury may conclude he would have had a shorter life expectancy than an average person of his gender and race.
+For instance, if you were a minor, the jury may conclude you would have had a shorter life expectancy than an average person of your gender and race.

-Or the jury might conclude that the plaintiff lived a healthy lifestyle and might have lived longer.
+Or the jury might conclude that you lived a healthy lifestyle and might have lived longer.

-Anyone with a catastrophic or permanent injury can benefit from a life care plan.
+If you have a catastrophic or permanent injury, you can benefit from a life care plan.
 Cases in which they are particularly useful include: